-- 3.6.1 All the powers of the Trust are exercisable by the Board of Directors, a committee of the Board of Directors or an Executive Director. - 3.6.2 The Board of Directors will function as a unitary Board.
+3.6.1 All the powers of the Trust are exercisable by the Board of Directors, a committee of the Board of Directors or an Executive Director.

+- 3.6.23.6.3 The Board of Directors will function as a unitary Board.
 The Board is collectively responsible for discharging the powers and for the performance of the Trust.
-Executive and Non-Executive Directors will have joint responsibility for every decision of the Board regardless of their individual skills or status. - 3.6.3 The Board will function as a corporate decision-making body and Non-Executive Directors and Executive Directors will be full and equal Board members.
+Executive and Non-Executive Directors will have joint responsibility for every decision of the Board regardless of their individual skills or status. - 3.6.3\3.6.4 The Board will function as a corporate decision-making body and Non-Executive Directors and Executive Directors will be full and equal Board members.
 Their role as members of the Board will be to consider the key strategic and managerial issues facing the Trust in carrying out its statutory and other functions.
-In exercising these functions the Board will consider guidance from the NHS Foundation Trust Code of Governance as amended or replaced from time to time.
+In exercising these functions the Board will consider guidance from the NHS Foundation Trust Code of Governance Code of Governance for NHS Provider Trusts as amended or replaced from time to time.